 4. Host a Green Kiddush

 Green a weekly event at your institution.
 For synagogues, a green kiddush offers a way to publicly showcase your institution’s commitment to greening through a Jewish lens.
 Make a few small changes, such as serving a meat-free meal, cutting out plasticware, or offering local produce and organic grape juice.
-Time the green kiddush with holidays like Earth Day, Tu B’shvat, or the reading of Parshat Noah (the Torah portion describing the biblical Flood).
+Time the green kiddush with holidays like Earth Day, Tu B’shvat, or the reading of Parshat Noah (the Torah portion describing the biblical Flood), or go a step further and institute one each week.
 Read about one synagogue’s sustainable kiddush success story to learn how to reduce waste and enliven your next kiddush or simcha.

 5. Start Educating

 Give a sermon, host a lecture series, show a movie, or form a book club about food, water, sustainability, or climate change.
 These events build momentum around your sustainability efforts and inspire participants to green their own lives.
 If your organization has programs for children, invite Teva educators to teach a Jewish environmental lesson, or incorporate green activities into the existing curriculum.
 Use one of Hazon’s curricula or sourcebooks to help you get started.
-Post clear signs (with Jewish content) that identify recycling bins and remind people to turn off lights.
+Post clear signs (with Jewish content) that identify recycling, paper, and compost bins and remind people to turn off the lights.

 6. Implement Small Facilities Upgrades